 A global retailer with a large online presence aims to reduce its environmental footprint while maintaining its e-commerce platform's scalability and performance.
 The retailer adopts the Sustainability Pillar and Sustainability Lens to align its infrastructure with environmental goals.

-Implementation Steps
+Implementation steps: